Snow Removal Policy

 - All motor vehicles and trailers MUST be removed from any city street.

-- Vehicles which have a license plate or properly placed placard designating the vehicle for disabled parking are EXEMPT from the parking restriction.
+- Vehicles that have a license plate or properly placed placard designating the vehicle for disabled parking are EXEMPT from the parking restriction.

 - Those vehicles with disabled parking license plates or placards should be parked AS CLOSE TO THE CURB AS POSSIBLE.